MatrixNorm/knowts/linux-containers/lxc-lxd.md

 ## LXD vs LXC

 LXD is a container manager, it runs Linux Containers - LXC.
 LXC utilizes kernel's cgroups and namespaces.

-## LXC vs Docker containder

-LXCs are more similar to VM unlike docker containters.

 ## Installation and initialization